 Avoid Unknown Vendors

-It’s important to get the solder from brand names manufacturers, I learned my lesson the hard way: how the quality of solder impacts quadcopter building.
+It’s important to get solder from a reputable manufacturer / retailer, I learned my lesson the hard way: how the quality of solder impacts soldering quality.

-Avoid buying cheap solder from eBay or Banggood, these are often low quality stuff.
-Brands I personally have had good experience with are Kester and MG Chemical.
-Many from Asia also recommend Asahi which I have no experience with.
+Brands I have had good experience with are Kester and MG Chemical.
+Some also recommend Asahi but I have not tried it.

 Solder Paste / Flux